Floyd Williams is a senior tax counsel at Public Strategies Washington.

 Williams was the 2014 recipient of the Kenneth H. Liles Award, presented annually by the Federal Bar Association for distinguished service to the tax law profession.
 He received his Bachelor of Arts degree from the University of Virginia and then returned to his home state of Arkansas, where he was awarded his juris doctorate from the University of Arkansas Law School.
 While working at his first position at the IRS, Williams received his Master of Laws in Taxation from Georgetown University Law Center.

-Patrick O'Neill is a principal at PSW, working with a variety of clients on issues relating to financial services, transportation, energy, federal tax policy, and telecommunications.
+Patrick O'Neill is a principal at PSW, working with a variety of clients on issues relating to transportation, energy, federal tax policy, immigration, agriculture, small business, and telecommunications.
 O’Neill also manages PSW’s staff and operations.

 Prior to joining Public Strategies Washington in 2007, O’Neill spent three years as Manager for Political Affairs at the U.S. Chamber of Commerce.
 In this capacity, O’Neill directed the Committee of 100, a coalition of top trade association CEOs.
 He also managed grassroots advocacy and coalition building within the U.S. Chamber’s federation of small businesses.
 Prior to his Chamber responsibilities, O’Neill served in a variety of management and political roles for the Democratic National Committee and the John Kerry for President Campaign in 2003-2004.